Pylons/deform/docs/serialization.rst

 Say What?
 ---------

-Q: "So deform colander and peppercorn are pretty intertwingled?"
+Q: "So Deform, Colander, and Peppercorn are pretty intertwingled?"

 A: "Colander and Peppercorn are unrelated; Deform is effectively
-    something that integrates colander and peppercorn together."
+    something that integrates Colander and Peppercorn together."